biswajitpanday/RedisCacheAsService/README.md

 # RedisCacheAsService
-## Cache Service implementation using ASP.NET Core & Redis.
+An example of Cache Service implementation using ASP.NET Core & Redis.